xtingray/tupi/INSTALL.md

   video manipulation
 * zlib-dev: A file-compression library
 * quazip: A very handy API to deal with zip files
+* qtmobility-dev: A useful Qt library to manage camera devices

 For Ubuntu users (version 10.10) with some experience using the console, these are the commands they should run to install Tupi dependencies: